trozware/troznet/content/post/2018/icon-builder-5.md

 ![Transparent image converted to JPEG][4]

-_For anyone horrified at my use of force-unwrapping, I never do this in a production app but in a playground, it makes the code a shorter and it doesn't really matter if I get a crash there._
+_For anyone horrified at my use of force-unwrapping, I never do this in a production app but in a playground, it makes the code shorter and it doesn't really matter if I get a crash there._

 ### Converting transparent pixels to white